Oaklight/ToolRegistry/docs/source/examples/openapi_calculator.md

 # Example Make and Use of Calculator OpenAPI Tool

-This example demonstrates how to
+This example demonstrates how to:

-1. create a simple calculator API using FastAPI.
-The API will provide basic arithmetic operations such as addition, subtraction, multiplication, and division.
+1. Create a simple calculator API using FastAPI.
+The API provides basic arithmetic operations such as addition, subtraction, multiplication, and division.
-2. use this api service as ToolRegistry tool for LLM to compute the average of metrics from a file.
+2. Use this API service as a `ToolRegistry` tool for LLMs to compute the average of metrics from a file.

 We will reuse the file from previous calculator examples, [concurrent_raw_results.txt](concurrent_raw_results.txt).